-The University Compliance Office is a function which helps to verify that compliance is occurring in select activities governed by federal law and regulation, and by university policy.
+The University Compliance Office is a separate function that verifies through compliance audits that compliance is occurring in select activities that are governed by federal laws and regulations, and by university policies.

 The University Compliance Office consists of a Director and two full-time compliance auditors.
 The team performs proactive and investigational (as needed) compliance audits that are based on select university compliance activities.
 The results of the compliance audits are often used to incorporate compliance training programs that are either being developed or refined.